Luke-SNAW/Luke-SNAW.github.io/vault/dev.tools.cli.md

 - 🤖 [just](https://github.com/casey/just) is a handy way to save and run project-specific commands.
 - [Structured text tools](https://github.com/dbohdan/structured-text-tools) - The following is a list of text-based file formats and command line tools for manipulating each.
 - [ls-lint](https://github.com/loeffel-io/ls-lint) - An extremely fast directory and filename linter - Bring some structure to your project filesystem
+- [mise-en-place](https://github.com/jdx/mise) - dev tools, env vars, task runner
+- [Flox](https://github.com/flox/flox/) is a virtual environment and package manager all in one.

 ## Shell